top of page

 As GIFT City grows into a global financial hub, such interpretative clarifications will play a pivotal role in shaping the compliance landscape for intermediaries.

 Disclaimer: This article is for general informational purposes only and is based on the International Financial Services Centres Authority (IFSCA) Informal Guidance Scheme, 2024, and the interpretive letter dated August 20, 2025, issued to LGT Wealth India Pvt Ltd. The guidance represents the views of the concerned department of IFSCA and is not binding on the Authority, nor does it constitute a conclusive decision, determination of law, or regulatory approval.
+Different facts, circumstances, or subsequent regulatory changes may lead to a different interpretation.
+Readers are advised not to treat this as professional advice and should consult qualified professionals or approach IFSCA directly for specific business or compliance decisions.

 bottom of page